Make your mark

 Privacy is important to Red Hat, and maintaining the trust of Red Hat Accelerators is paramount to us.

 Personal data collected by Red Hat in connection with this program will include your name, email address, company affiliation, physical address, and certain product and technology related interest information.
 This information is needed and will be used by Red Hat to operate the program.
-For example, to facilitate communication with and among members of the program, product areas of focus and interest information will be gathered from members during the application process to determine type of products, services and technology groups the program will focus on.
+For example, to facilitate communication with and among members of the program, product areas of focus and interest information will be gathered from members during the application process to determine the type of products, services and technology groups the program will focus on.
 For more information about Red Hat’s privacy practices that apply to your personal data, including how we collect, use and share your personal data, what your rights are, and how you can contact us, please see Red Hat’s Privacy Statement at: https://www.redhat.com/en/about/privacy-policy

 How can a Red Hat Accelerator cancel his or her membership?